Always Ask To Use Anything Online That You Didn’t Create

 What I was told when I started blogging was to add a copyright/disclaimer to my blog telling people they can’t take my personal photos or my work to use without my permission although not everyone reads the fine print.

-How many times have we talked about the fine print here at CBB on a number of issues and it’s reality that many people don’t spend the time to learn about what they can and can’t do especially when they sign on the dotted line.
+How many times have we talked about the fine print here at CBB on a number of issues, and it’s a reality that many people don’t spend the time to learn about what they can and can’t do, especially when they sign on the dotted line?

-In the end Kal got her point across and it made some waves online and hopefully it sends the message to people to ask before you take because not everything online is free.
+Hopefully, it sends the message to people to ask before they take it because not everything online is free.

 If you do make an error, correct that error immediately and credit the person before you end up in a lawsuit that you might struggle to win.